-The orientation and continuing education of the Directors is the responsibility of the Board.
+The orientation and continuing education of the Directors is the responsibility of the Board, with input from ARR and GBR management.
 The details of the orientation of new Directors is tailored to their needs and areas of expertise and includes the delivery of written materials and participation in meetings with management and the Board.
 The focus of the orientation program is on providing new Directors with (i) information about the duties and obligations of Directors, (ii) information about the Company's business and operations, (iii) information about the expectations of Directors (including, in particular, expectations of time and energy), (iv) opportunities to meet with management of the Company, and (v) access to documents from recent meetings of the Board.

 The Directors have all been chosen for their specific level of knowledge and expertise.
 All Directors have been provided with materials relating to their duties, roles and responsibilities.
 In addition, the Directors will be kept informed as to matters impacting, or which may impact, the Company's operations through reports and presentations by internal and external presenters at meetings of the Board and during periodic strategy sessions held by the Board.
 Where permitted by a facility developer or owner, Directors may periodically take part in site visits to facility locations in the field to observe for themselves the operations.
+A first director site visit is planned for September 2023, to an operating wind site in the U.S.